2022 YellaWood 500

 The 2022 YellaWood 500 was a NASCAR Cup Series race held on October 2, 2022, at Talladega Superspeedway in Lincoln, Alabama.
 Contested for 188 laps on the 2.66 mi asphalt superspeedway, it was the 31st race of the 2022 NASCAR Cup Series season, fifth race of the Playoffs and second race of the Round of 12.
+Chase Elliott won the race, his fifth of the season, and 18th of his career.

 Report

 Background

 Talladega Superspeedway, originally known as Alabama International Motor Superspeedway (AIMS), is a motorsports complex located north of Talladega, Alabama.
 It is located on the former Anniston Air Force Base in the small city of Lincoln.
 The track is a tri-oval and was constructed in the 1960s by the International Speedway Corporation, a business controlled by the France family.
 Talladega is most known for its steep banking and the unique location of the start/finish line that's located just past the exit to pit road.
 The track currently hosts the NASCAR series such as the NASCAR Cup Series, Xfinity Series and the Camping World Truck Series.
 Talladega is the longest NASCAR oval with a length of 2.66 mi tri-oval like the Daytona International Speedway, which also is a 2.5 mi tri-oval.

 Noah Gragson replaced Alex Bowman in the No. 48 car after Bowman suffered from concussion-like symptoms sustained after a rear impact crash on the previous race.
 Gragson had originally been intended to drive the No. 62 car for this race; Justin Allgaier replaced Gragson in the No. 62 car.